-After July 1, 2019, providers must demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.
+Providers must demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.

 Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania.

 The Supported Employment Agency must have automobile insurance for all automobiles owned, leased, and/or hired used as a component of the Supported Employment service.